 - TAs are used in both in-class support, small focus group support and for 1:1 sessions.
 The type of support depends on the pupils' needs and the requirements of the teacher. - Support may also be offered during assembly and personalised learning times.
 The support is normally offered for targeting a specific area of learning.
-Examples of support offered at these times are: maths booster groups, literacy catch-up, phonics support, spelling work, Rainbow Road, Life Skills programmes, Lego Therapy, Social Thinking and individual work given by external agencies for pupils to complete.
+Examples of support offered at these times are: maths interventions, reading interventions, phonics support, spelling work, Rainbow Road, Life Skills programmes, Lego Therapy, Social Thinking and individual work given by external agencies for pupils to complete.